 It’s best to be flexible during your road trip and book hotels or campgrounds as you need them in order to ensure you are able to go where the leaves and weather are best.
 Visiting during the week will be easier to get last-minute accommodations and hiking trails will be less crowded.
 Alternatively, if you don’t want to risk missing out on your first choice accommodations or only want to stay in specific hotels that may sell out you can always pre-book your route for peace of mind.
 Either way, you’ll have a great experience on this Adirondack Fall foliage road trip.

-This fall foliage road trip lends itself to being a great tent camping or car camping road trip.
+This fall foliage road trip lends itself to being a great car camping road trip.
 There are a lot of campgrounds in Adirondack Park which allow you to get closer to nature and enjoy the beautiful fall surroundings that much more.
 I stayed with family and in Hilton brand hotels on this fall foliage road trip because I was with my mom who is not a camper and I use Hilton points when I can.
-Camping is not for everyone but if you are curious to learn more about how I car camp in my Hyundai Santa Fe check back soon as I have 5 car camping-specific posts that should be live within the next two weeks.
+Camping is not for everyone but if you are curious to learn more about how I car camp in my Hyundai Santa Fe check out some of my car camping posts.

 Adirondack Fall Foliage Road Trip Route Map